1. Confessions

 Yet the weak man dies with his spirit at ease,

-Having poured such an unguent of love but once on the Saviour’s feet,5
+Having poured such an unguent of love but once on the Saviour’s

 As I lavished for these.”